 This pattern continued to repeat itself at every juncture: military, graduation, and corporate jobs.
 Acquaintances would enter my life, stay for a while, and then leave again.
 Friends who were naturally together were suddenly out of reach unless I deliberately reached out.
 I made up various reasons to meet you for year-end parties and reunions, but somehow, every time, I felt that your older face was getting stranger and stranger.
 In my memory, you are still a boy, but I don’t know why your face looks so old, or when you gained so much weight.

-Tap your name alongside the birthday emoji to open a chat with you.
-Go to the Gifts menu and select the Coffee gifticon.
-Write a message wishing you a happy birthday and sending you a little love.
-I add a few words about how it’s been a while and how you’re doing.
-When I look up, the taxi is passing a Sadang.
-Even at this late hour, the place is bustling with people.
-Even though the windows are closed, I can still hear the crowd.
-I received a text from you.
-Apparently I wasn’t the only one picturing you, and you’re happy to see me.
-We exchange a few more words of small talk, and then we make an appointment.
-This Friday, in the evening, at the Sadang.
-At that point, I put my phone down.
-I will meet you again, face to face.
-We’ll talk about our childhood, our daily routines, and I’ll ask how you’re doing.
-There’s no point in lamenting how far apart our lives are.
-Once a year, I have a good excuse to reach out to you: your birthday.
+I tap your name beside the birthday emoji and open a chat.
+I go to the Gifts menu and choose a coffee gifticon.
+I type out a birthday message with a little affection in it, then add a few words saying it’s been a while and asking how you’ve been.
+When I look up, the taxi is passing through Sadang.
+Even at this hour the place is still full of people.
+Even with the windows shut, I can almost hear the crowd outside.
+Then your reply comes in.
+Maybe I wasn’t the only one thinking of you tonight, and you sound genuinely glad to hear from me.
+We trade a few more small talk messages, and then we make a plan.
+This Friday evening, in Sadang.
+Only then do I put my phone down.
+I’ll see you again in person.
+We’ll talk about our childhood, about the everyday lives we live now, and I’ll ask how you’ve been.
+There’s no point lamenting how far apart our lives have drifted.
+Once a year, I have a perfectly good reason to reach out to you: your birthday.